ladtopi/tiralabra-tuna/docs/specification.md

 detection, but this project will specifically focus on cepstral analysis.
 The project will implement the Cooley-Tukey FFT algorithm to efficiently compute both the DFT and its inverse.
 Cepstral analysis is then applied to extract the fundamental frequency from the spectrum.
-The Cooley-Tukey FFT algorithm is based on the version presented by Cormen et. al. (2009).
+Inspiration for implementing the Cooley-Tukey FFT algorithm will likely be derived from the material presented by Cormen et. al. (2009).
 In addition, some very simple filtering, like a noise gate, may be applied to the input signal, but this is mostly for the usability of the tuner.

 The tuner listens to sound input from a microphone, and processes the signal in real-time.
 The user can play a guitar string, and the tuner will display the